mabrahamdevops/python-web-map/README.md

 ## Expected behavior

-This is a single page with a terrain map and displays popup windows using lattidute, longitude, name, and height data to populate know volcanoes in the western United States.
+This is a single page with a terrain map and displays popup windows using latidute, longitude, name, and height data to populate know volcanoes in the western United States.

-Starting point based on lat and lon
+Starting point based on latitude and longitude coordinates.

 ![](images/start.png)

 Popup displaying volcano information